darenmalfait/nerdfishui/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Introducing Nerdfishui, a custom component library built with React and TailwindCSS.
-Designed to streamline the proof of concept development process and provide a collection of visually pleasing and functional components, Nerdfishui is the perfect tool for any developer looking to quickly and efficiently build beautiful and functional user interfaces.
+Introducing Nerdfishui - a custom component library built with React and TailwindCSS to help streamline proof of concept development and provide visually pleasing and functional components.
+Nerdfishui is the perfect tool for developers who want to quickly create stunning and user-friendly interfaces.

 It's an opinionated library, so you might not agree with all the design, but you can add your own styles to the components.